devplayer0/fyp/report.md

 gem5 | \textcolor{good}{Medium / High*} | \textcolor{poor}{Low} | \textcolor{poor}{Low / Medium*} | \textcolor{excellent}{High} | \textcolor{good}{Medium / High*}
 Hardware | \textcolor{excellent}{High} | \textcolor{excellent}{High} | \textcolor{excellent}{High} | \textcolor{good}{Medium / High*} | \textcolor{poor}{High}

+The table above shows a comparison of each of the simulators considered for this project, along with real hardware.
+As discussed in the background section, both xPack QEMU and Unicorn are based on QEMU, so they are quite similar.

+#### Accuracy

+Neither of the QEMU-based emulators are very accurate, given that QEMU is designed for high performance.
+In fact, QEMU uses dynamic instruction translation to maximise speed, which makes the emulation nothing like the real processor being emulated [@qemu_tcg]. gem5 is much more accurate out of the box, since it is designed to model complex ARM application cores (Cortex-A series).
+It is given a more ambiguous rating since there aren't any configurations for Cortex-M cores provided, but this should be possible to improve with some work.

+#### Performance

+Both xPack QEMU and Unicorn therefore have reasonable performance, although not approaching real ARM hardware of course. gem5 is a slower since it tries to accurately model complex architectures (when configured to do so at least).

+#### Compatibility

+Unicorn has very poor compatbility with firmware built to run on an STM32F407, given that it only is designed purely to execute pure instructions. xPack QEMU is better in this regard, since it aims to emulate real microcontrollers and boards. gem5's compatbility out of the box is also relatively poor, again due to the lack of pre-made configurations for Cortex-M platforms (along with a lack of associated peripheral implementations).
+With further work, compatibility could be greatly improved.

+#### Instrumentation

+QEMU provides no support for instrumentation at all, and this extends to xPack's fork.
+Unicorn provides a simple to use API, but it doesn't allow for analysis beyond granularity of a single instruction. gem5 is set up to collect a lot of statistics throughout execution (since that's effectively what it was designed for).
+It also has the ability to generate very detailed trace data and can be easily extended to add further instrumentation.
+ARM defines a number of standardised debugging tools, which can (in theory) provide a lot of opportunities for analysis.
+Their use depends on the implementation being present on a specific microcontroller however, and can in some cases require additional expensive hardware.

+#### Difficulty

+Both QEMU-based emulators are very easy to use, with QEMU and Unicorn being widely used in the open-source community. gem5 is far less common (and has very limited documentation).
+The amount of work required to bring gem5's accuracy and compatibility closer to real hardware could also be substantial.
+Setting up some of the more advanced debugging facilities on a real STM32F407 is also quite complex.

+Overall, *gem5 is really the only choice for a software option*, since neither xPack QEMU or Unicorn provide any sort of cycle accurate modelling.
+This is important for the purposes of the project, since the programs being analysed are short, hand-written assembly programs.
+Since real STM32F4-based hardware has inherently perfect accuracy and compatibility, high performance and the potential for a lot of instrumentation, it's worth exploring this avenue in addition to gem5.

 ## Metrics

 Given the final choice of evaluation environments, the limits on the types of